keychat-io/keychat-app/README.md

 Keychat is a chat app, built on [Bitcoin Ecash](https://cashu.space/), [Nostr Protocol](https://github.com/nostr-protocol/nips), [Signal Protocol](https://github.com/signalapp/libsignal) and [MLS Protocol](https://messaginglayersecurity.rocks/).

+Keychat is inspired by the postal system — stamps, post offices, letters.

+Keychat uses Bitcoin ecash as stamps and Nostr relays as post offices.

 Senders send messages stamped with Bitcoin ecash to Nostr relays.
 The Nostr relays collect the Bitcoin ecash, then deliver messages to receivers.

 Keychat uses Signal/MLS protocol to ensure message encryption security and meta-data privacy.